stakater/til/prometheus/monitoring-etcd.md

 # ETCD-Monitoring

+This TIL describes to monitor ETCD in:

+- OpenShift Enterprise
+- Kubernetes
+- OKD

 ## 1. Check if Pods Running

-Check in the kube-system namespace that etcd pods are running, there should be two pods, one `etcd-server` and other `etcd-server-events`.
+Check in the kube-system namespace that etcd pods are running, depending on the setup you should find at-least one `etcd-server` and other `etcd-server-events`.

+Just so, you know that ETCD runs as static pods in Kubernetes.

 ## 2. Check if etcd Service created